Atlanta Flames: Award winners

 Three members of the Flames were named recipients of NHL awards during the team's tenure in Atlanta.
 Eric Vail was the first, as he won the Calder Memorial Trophy as the top rookie in 1974–75 after scoring 39 goals and finishing with 60 points.
 Paraguayan-born Willi Plett won the award two years later after scoring 33 goals and 23 assists in his first full NHL season.
 Bob MacMillan was named the league's most gentlemanly player in 1978–79, which earned him the Lady Byng Memorial Trophy.
 He finished fifth overall in league scoring with 104 points while accruing only 14 penalty minutes throughout the season.

 Seven players represented the Flames at the NHL All-Star Game.
 Randy Manery became the team's first all-star when he played in the 1973 contest.
 He was subsequently joined by Al McDonough (1974), Tom Lysiak (1975, 1976 and 1977), Curt Bennett (1975 and 1976), Eric Vail (1977), Bill Clement (1978) and Kent Nilsson (1980).

 Hockey Hall of Fame

+There are four members of the Atlanta Flames organization to be enshrined in the Hockey Hall of Fame: